crownedgrouse/geas/README.md

 Alternatively, environment variable `GEAS_EXC_RELS` allow to exclude release(s) from computed release window.
 It is a blank separated list of official Erlang release names.

+Starting version 2.0.6, Geas will automatically exclude some notoriously buggy Erlang releases if some module/function/arity are concerned.
+For now only ``R16B03`` with ``syntax_tools``.
+A big work is to be done to collect Bohrbugs in all Erlang release README (help would be appreciated !).

 ### Log informations ###

 Starting version 2.0.6, environment variable `GEAS_LOG` allow to display analyze logs.